jaredgorski/arpx/README.md

 The name "Arpx" variously refers to the library which provides the program's core functionality (the Arpx runtime object) as well as the binary which wraps that core functionality in a convenient CLI.

-Library-specific documentation can be found in [rustdoc form](https://docs.rs/crate/arpx/latest).
+Library-specific documentation can be found on [docs.rs](https://docs.rs/crate/arpx/latest).
 The rest of this README provides a more general overview of what Arpx accomplishes, how it works, and how to use the CLI.